-Our staff caring for you may need to ask your permission to perform a treatment, test or examination.
+Our staff caring for you may need to ask your permission (consent) before a treatment, test or examination.

 Helping you decide

 The information on this page explains our consent policy.
 If there is anything you do not understand, please ask the staff caring for you.
 They'll be able to answer your questions or give you more information.

 It's up to you whether you agree to the treatment or examination that is being planned.